cdhenry/cdhenry.github.io/_posts/2018-05-25-variables_scope_and_hoisting_in_javascript.markdown

 console.log(typeof hello)
 ```

 console.log here will tell us that hello is a string, not a function, which shows us that even though functions are declared before variables.
-Variable assignment takes presidence over function declaration.
+Variable assignment takes precedence over function declaration.

 ## Variable Assignments without Declarations